Cook Like Czechs

 Instructions

-• In a large mixing bowl, crack an egg, add vegetable oil and granulated sugar.
+• In a large mixing bowl, crack 1 egg, add ⅓ cup sunflower oil and 1 cup granulated sugar.
 Mix with a hand-held kitchen mixer for 3 minutes.

-• In a separate bowl, whisk flour, poppy seeds, and baking powder.
-Add them to the beaten egg.
-Add milk and mix everything using a mixer on low speed until a semi-liquid batter is created.
+• In a separate bowl, whisk 1 ⅔ cups all-purpose flour, 1 cup ground poppy seeds, and 1 Tablespoon baking powder.
+Add the mixture to the beaten egg.
+Pour in 1 ⅓ cups milk and mix everything using a hand mixer on low speed until a semi-liquid batter is created.

 • Pour and spread the batter evenly into the prepared pan.